microsoft/azuredevopslabs/labs/vsts/pul/agile/readme.md

     ![](images/056.png)

 1. One way to resolve this capacity issue would be to move the task to a future iteration.
 There are a few ways this could be done.
 First, you could open the task here and edit it in the dialog.
-The **Backlog** view, on the other hand, provides an in line menu option to move it.
+The **Backlog** view, on the other hand, provides an in-line menu option to move it.
 Don't move it now.

     ![](images/057.png)